green-coding-solutions/documentation/content/en/docs/cluster/nop-linux.md

 #!/bin/bash
 set -euox pipefail

+## This is only needed for systems with Window Managers

 # this is a patch.
 Firefox seems to have a trick to remove read-only filesystem.
 We need to unmount that first
 sudo umount /var/snap/firefox/common/host-hunspell || true